peternjeru/web-crawler/README.md

 You can use the `|` character to *OR* multiple similar terms e.g. as shown by the terms *job* and *vacancy* in the above examples

 Then, to view a list of the `n` most recent entries fetched, just enter the command `list n` in the terminal and press enter.
 The system will fetch the latest `n` entries and list them on the terminal.
 Use discretion in checking, as not all will point to valid job adverts (assuming that's what you are using it for).
 If `n` is not given, the last 100 entries will be returned instead.

+Also, be patient, crawling takes time, so give it at least 5 - 10 minutes to begin viewing good results.
+The longer it runs, the better.
+Then, warning, it might be a CPU hog :-)